 - As questions arise throughout your enrollment, we will work with you to answer all questions prior to your arrival on campus.

 - Arrive on campus for check-in and orientation (earlier for some athletes and others participating in certain university activities).

 When taking the ACT or SAT, or while filling your FAFSA, you can enter our school codes to help ensure we receive your scores and your FAFSA information in a timely manner.

 Concordia Nebraska can provide you with the excellent, rigorous academic foundation you need to be successful no matter where your interest lies.
 With more than 100 undergraduate, graduate and professional academic programs to choose from, you’ll have the opportunity to study at the highest level, discover your passions and apply your knowledge in ways that will change the world.

 Get To Know Us Better

 We believe the best way to get the Concordia experience is to visit our supportive and fun campus.
-Although our current situation doesn’t allow us to meet in person, we'd love to design a personalized virtual visit for you and your family, where you can meet with professors, potential coaches, current students and the financial aid office.
+We'd love to design a personalized in-person or virtual visit for you and your family, where you can meet with professors, potential coaches, current students and the financial aid office.
 You’ll be able to get to know some of the people who make our campus special and get the information you'll need to make the best decision for you and your family.

 Making College Affordable